justAbhinav/MDP_Game_implementation/READMe.md

 4. The game ends when you reach the final state (-2 or 2), and a message box will show your final state and reward.
 5. Click the "Reset Game" button to restart the game.

+## Game Instructions

+The utility calculation for the MDP is performed using the Bellman MDP utility function.
+The utility matrix for T=0, T=1, T=2 is printed using the tabulate library

 ## License

 This project is licensed under the MIT License.